mvmike/min-cal-widget/README.md

 * Configuration accessible on widget's top right corner
 * Pressing on any other part of the widget opens calendar application
 * Configurable:
+    - start day of the week
+    - calendar (gregorian or holocene)
+    - show declined events
+    - focus on current week
+    - open calendar on clicked day
     - theme
+    - symbol set
+    - symbol set colour
     - transparency
-    - include declined events
-    - focus on current week
-    - start day of the week
-    - symbol set type
-    - symbol set colour

 ## Installation